Petitnomadadmin/cadastreblockchain/README.md

     cd cadastreblockchain
     vagrant up && vagrant ssh

+Add sync to vagrant

+    vagrant plugin install vagrant-rsync-back

 Use folder synchronisation in another shell if you're in dev mode with no autosync

     vagrant rsync-auto

+Use folder sync when folder is created inside the VM

+    vagrant rsync-back

 To start Django server inside the VM